The MTA Institute is the largest private provider of automotive apprenticeships and training in Queensland. RTO No. 31529

 The Centre of Excellence features:

-State-of-the-art equipment for learners training in crash repair, including the latest technology in spray booths and body repair systems.
+- State-of-the-art equipment for learners training in collision repair, including the latest technology in spray booths and body repair systems.

 MTA Institute Trainers are recruited from industry, not the classroom, and are therefore highly experienced in the real world automotive industry.
 As well as training being offered in the MTA Institute, our esteemed trainers are also based Queensland wide and training is offered offsite.
 MTA Institute is also part of the MTA Group comprising of Motor Trades Association of Queensland (MTA Queensland).